ryanw-mobile/cat-news/README.md

 ## Setting up the Keystore

-Thanks to the feedback from MSMG, debug builds now are not signed.
+Debug builds now are not signed.
 This means you do not have to set up a keystore to run the debug builds, and Gradle will show no errors during the initial sync when the `keystore.properties` does not exist.

 ### Local

 * Android Keystore is not being stored in this repository.
 You need your own Keystore to generate the apk / App Bundle

-* If your project folder is at `/app/skycatnews/`, the Keystore file and `keystore.properties` should be placed at `/app/`
+* If your project folder is at `/app/catnews/`, the Keystore file and `keystore.properties` should be placed at `/app/`

 * The format of `keystore.properties` is: